 Yes.
 We know that cancer often affects all members of a family, not just the person diagnosed.
 Family members, friends and caregivers are welcome to participate in Wellness House programs and services at no charge.

-No, unfortunately our mission is directed to people whose lives have been affected by cancer.
+No, our mission is solely directed to people whose lives have been affected by cancer.

 It takes many, many volunteers to help Wellness House run smoothly, and we always welcome more volunteers to share their time, talent and resources.
 Work assignments vary widely.
 Volunteers may follow a regular schedule of activities; other opportunities and special events may require a short-term commitment.